ruppdj/CNN_Meetup/README.md

 - [Introduction to Using AWS to train CNN's](https://aws.amazon.com/blogs/machine-learning/get-started-with-deep-learning-using-the-aws-deep-learning-ami/)
 - [Understanding Activation Functions](https://medium.com/the-theory-of-everything/understanding-activation-functions-in-neural-networks-9491262884e0)

+- A example of using Google CoLaboratory make a cat dog classifier that you can run without loading anything can be found [here](https://colab.research.google.com/github/google/eng-edu/blob/master/ml/pc/exercises/image_classification_part1.ipynb)

 ### Timeline and Article (For a Deeper Dive):
 - 1943: McCulloch & Pitts - [A logical calculus of the ideas immanent in nervous activity](http://www.mind.ilstu.edu/curriculum/modOverview.php?modGUI=212)